5 Storage Ideas To Minimise Clutter

 It’s easy when we think of storage, to think of bigger pieces of furniture to keep everything in.
 Although handy, these are not the only way to approach your storage problem.
 As mentioned before, the key is to utilise the dead space and make it work for you.
 You may have a lovely sideboard or console table; it provides storage and looks elegant at the same time.
 However, that piece of furniture wastes a lot of space by making it unusable.
 We are talking, of course, about the space above it.
 By adding shelving or other storage on top of (or above) your sideboard, you are making use of space that would otherwise go wasted.
 You could display photographs or trinkets; you could store books or DVDs, you could even add a vase or house plant.
 The possibilities are vast, but the important thing is that you have optimised the amount of storage you have available to you.
 The simplest option in a situation like this would be to use something like the Box Shelving from Ikea which allows for versatility and customisation.
 You can also add wooden or glass doors to stop the dust settling and making your cleaning take twice as long.

-There are many ways to increase storage potential around your home; you may even have a few ideas yourself.
-The best storage solutions are ones which make use of, or build upon, the available furniture you already have, by providing hidden areas to keep your possessions.
-This way, you have less clutter without having to sacrifice floor space to another piece of furniture.
+There are many ways to increase storage potential and minimise clutter around your home; you may even have a few ideas yourself.
+The best storage solutions are ones which make use of or build upon, the available furniture you already have, by providing hidden areas to keep your possessions.
+This way, you can minimise clutter without having to sacrifice floor space to another piece of furniture.
 If you have important items or something that has sentimental value that really occupy space but really can be challenging to let go, the best thing to do to minimize its presence in your home is renting a self-storage unit.
 You can get a revitalized space without getting rid of these important items.
 Hopefully, these examples have helped calm your nerves about the incoming wave of possessions in your home (some of which might even still be there in the New Year), and leave you more prepared to tackle and enjoy all that 2018 brings your way.